HatemMohmmed73/game-in-js/README.md

 ### 2. CI/CD Pipeline Overview

-The pipeline will:
+The pipeline automates the following:

-- Validate package.json and check for syntax errors
+- ✅ Code validation and syntax checking
-- Run tests if test scripts are defined
-- Execute linting if lint scripts are defined
+- ✅ Automated testing with npm
-- Build and test Docker image
+- ✅ Docker image building and testing
-- Push to GitHub Container Registry (main branch only)
+- ✅ Push to GitHub Container Registry (main branch only)
-- Deploy to Render (main branch only)
+- ✅ Automatic deployment to Render (main branch only)
+- ✅ Manual deployment trigger for any environment

 ---

 ### 3. GitHub Actions Workflow

-The workflow file is at `.github/workflows/deploy.yml`.
+The workflow file is at `.github/workflows/deploy.yml` and includes the following jobs:
-It is triggered on:

-- Pushes to `main`, `develop`, or any feature/release/hotfix branch
-- Pull requests to `main` or `develop`
-- Manual dispatch (with environment selection)

-**Jobs in the workflow:**

-- `lint`: Checks code style with ESLint and Prettier
+#### Test and Validate Job

+- Validates package.json
-- `test`: Runs tests and uploads coverage
+- Runs tests if test script exists
+- Performs linting if lint script exists
-- `build`: Builds and pushes Docker image to GHCR
+- Builds and tests Docker image
+- Verifies container health checks

+#### Build Job

+- Builds Docker image using Buildx
+- Pushes to GitHub Container Registry
+- Tags images with branch and commit SHA
+- Uses build caching for faster builds

+#### Deploy Job

-- `render-deploy`: Triggers a deployment on Render using a webhook
+- Triggers on push to main branch
+- Sends webhook to Render for deployment
+- Supports manual triggering for any environment
+- Provides deployment status feedback

 ---